 The man also approached another church with the same story.
 That church gave him a $50 Target gift card.

-Fortunately, the police caught the man at a local store using the secretary's credit card, according to Fox News.
+Fortunately, the police caught the man at a local store using the secretary's credit card.

 Benevolence ministry, like all ministries within a church, presents risk.
 Property, funds, and employees are at risk when doors are open to the public to request money from the church.
 Policies and preparation can minimize these risks.